-In addition to giving you the option to use, repay and reuse your available credit, you may also get a draw period where you only have to pay interest, after which you’ll start making full payments of principal and interest.
+In addition to giving you the option to use, repay, and reuse your available credit, you may also get a draw period where you only have to pay interest, after which you’ll start making full principal and interest payments.

 Small business lines of credit are best for short-term financing or working capital needs.
 You may be able to qualify with some lenders if your business is relatively new, but interest rates can be high and repayment terms short.
 To qualify for better terms, you may need a stronger track record.

-Business credit cards are another form of revolving credit, and are available to all types of business owners.
-There’s typically no minimum annual revenue or time in business, and you don’t need a business credit history to get approved.
+Business credit cards are another form of revolving credit and are available to all types of business owners.
+There’s typically no minimum annual revenue or time in business required, and you don’t need a long business credit history to get approved.
 Instead, approval is based on your personal credit history.

 Business credit cards can be used to manage your operating expenses by giving you a grace period between the statement and due dates.
 Pay in full during that time and you can avoid interest charges.
 But they can charge interest rates as high as 30%, so it’s important to make it a goal to pay your balance in full each month to avoid that interest expense.

-Another benefit of using a business credit card is the chance to earn rewards on your everyday expenses and get other benefits, such as an introductory 0% APR promotion, expense management tools and travel perks.
+Another benefit of using a business credit card is that you can earn rewards on your everyday expenses and get other benefits, such as an introductory 0% APR promotion, expense management tools, and travel perks.

 Most small businesses can qualify for equipment financing because of how they’re designed.
 If you’re buying a vehicle or another type of equipment for your startup, the thing you’re purchasing will be used as collateral on the loan.